 Promoting energy efficiency and low carbon development

 MCC is committed to investing in climate-smart measures.
 In a number of countries, MCC provides grants towards the development of renewable sources of electricity to serve both on- and off-grid communities.
-MCC also promotes energy efficiency measures, which are not only important to reduce the cost of electricity for beneficiaries but are also vital to reducing the amount of electricity needed.
+MCC also promotes energy efficiency measures, which reduce the cost of electricity for beneficiaries and are vital to reducing the amount of electricity needed.

 Energy efficient investment in Ghana

-The $25 million energy efficiency project will build on Ghana’s past successes.
+A $25 million energy efficiency project in the Ghana Power Compact will build on Ghana’s past successes.
 The program will implement energy-efficient standards and labelling, build capacity for improved energy auditing, launch a public-awareness campaign to promote energy efficiency, deliver retrofits of public facilities, and convert street lighting to efficient LED technology.

 Expanding domestic generation capacity in Benin